moonlighterx/newbie/04-your-first-webpage.md

 ## Now Let's Look At Self Closing Tags

 A tricky feature about HTML that throws off some students of web development is that it can have tags that close themselves (meaning no content in between).

+### Horizontal Rule Lines

 For example, here's a tag that creates a horizontal line and has no content in between.
 For that reason, we end this tag with a `/>`.

 ```html
 <hr />